 This Information Applies To: All Agilent ICP-OES instruments

+Blocked nebulizers are the source of many instrument performance issues including loss of sensitivity and poor precision, especially when running organics, high solids, or high salt concentration solutions.
 The glass concentric Seaspray nebulizer comes by default with the 5000 Series ICP-OES instruments.
-If running samples which contain high % total dissolved solids (TDS), it is important to first centrifuge or filter them through a 0.45 micron filter prior to running on the ICP-OES.
+If running samples that contain high % total dissolved solids (TDS), it is important to first centrifuge or filter them through a 0.45 micron filter prior to running them on the ICP-OES.
 If samples are not fully digested, concentric nebulizers can easily become blocked (partially or fully) by sample particles.
-Once you have performed the Nebulizer test, as detailed in ICP-OES: Checking for a Blocked Nebulizer, and have learned that your nebulizer may be blocked, this procedure details how to clean the nebulizer.
+The Nebulizer Test helps you to verify nebulizer performance.
+Run this test if you notice no mist in the spray chamber or have low sensitivity during analysis, or high % RSD's on your replicates.
+Visually examining the nebulizer may reveal a blockage, but this is not the most effective way to determine whether the nebulizer is partially or fully blocked.
+Once you have performed the Nebulizer test, as detailed below, and have learned that your nebulizer may be blocked, follow the procedure on How to Clean a Blocked Nebulizer.

 Steps to follow:

 3. Select the appropriate nebulizer from the 'Nebulizer Select' drop-down menu.
 Select 'Other' if your nebulizer is not available in the list.

 5. Once the test is finished, click the Status tab and then Tests to view the results.

 What to do if the Back Pressure Test Fails

 High Back Pressure